Determine what kind of sunscreen is best for your skin.

 Beyond those basic classifications to look out for with high-quality sunscreens, however, it's relevant to note that there are two types of sunscreen.

 Physical sunscreen sits on the surface of your skin and works as a shield whereas chemical sunscreen works as a sponge to absorb sun rays.
 You may want to opt for physical sunscreens if you have sensitive skin that burns easily.
 You can identify this kind of sunscreen by looking for zinc oxide and titanium dioxide in the ingredients.

-As there are positive and negatives to each of these two lotion types, it’s important to do the research and decide what works for you.
+As there are positives and negatives to each of these two lotion types, it's important to do the research and decide what works for you.

 Pay attention to the labels and chemicals that are in sunscreens and lotions.

 If you look into the different types of sunscreen, you might come across labeling that identifies a lotion as "oxybenzone/octinoxate free sunscreens."
 These products will likely be showing up on shelves near you this summer.

 Why?
 While oxybenzone and octinoxate are two of the most common chemical filters found in commercial sunscreens, recent findings suggest that the chemicals aren't so harmless.

 The Centers for Disease Control and Prevention routinely detect oxybenzone in 96% of of the American population from sunscreen and other cosmetic products.
 Up to 8 percent of sunscreens in the U.S. market contain octinoxate, according to National Public Radio (NPR).

 Oxybenzone functions in sunblock by creating colorless crystals that are readily soluble and absorb UV light, diverting rays from hitting the skin.
 Octinoxate works in a similar way to disperse the sun’s rays and keep them from hitting the skin.
 The chemicals are also used in fragrances, nail polish and cosmetics.